 We are known to always follow sets of family and community routines, social practices and state regulations that are often called public norms.
-Similarly, skilled migrants' interactions with others and things are embedded in how they practice these social norms, which convey meanings to their transnational mobilities (Lee & LiPuma, 2002, p.
-192).
+Similarly, skilled migrants' interactions with others and things are embedded in how they practice these social norms, which convey meanings to their transnational mobilities (Lee & LiPuma, 2002:192).
 The ways migrants follow or break with social practices and norms are embedded in how they make sense of their interactions with others and things.

-For example, Biao (2005, 2007) noted that communal practices of marriage and social perception of migration for social status significantly affect skilled migrants' decisions to migrate and relocate.
-In the same vein, transnational kinship practices influence the ways migrants fulfill familial obligations and achieve migration aspirations.
-In addition, in a study of Vietnamese married migrants in Singapore, Yeoh, Leng, Dung, and Yi'en (2013) were concerned with the meanings of cultural practices and family duties that are present in remittances and gifts.
+For example, Biao (2005 & 2007) noted that communal practices of marriage and social perception of migration for social status significantly affect skilled migrants' decisions to migrate and relocation.
+In the same vein, transnational kinship practices influence the ways migrants fulfil familial obligations and achieve migration aspirations.
+In addition, in a study of Vietnamese married migrants in Singapore, Yeoh and colleagues (2013) were concerned with the meanings of cultural practices and family duties that are present in remittances and gifts.
 These migrants express diverse emotions in their attempts to improve economic conditions in their natal families by trying to send remittances to become dutiful daughters, while they are confronting domestic pressures in their martial families at the same time.
-They face challenges posed by following the cultural practice of filial piety in Vietnam and patriarchy in Singapore that affect their experience of mobilities and belonging.
+They face challenges posed from following the cultural practice of filial piety in Vietnam and patriarchy in Singapore that affect their experience of mobilities and belonging.

-By examining negotiations of mobilities in a broader socio-political context, some studies (e.g., Favell, 2003; E. Ho & Bedford, 2008) acknowledge the influences of migrants' dealings with social regularities on their trajectories and relocation.
-Favell (2003) noticed that political norms in some receiving countries such as France and the UK mandate migrants' integration, whereas their participation in transnational Muslim networks allows resistance against the state integration requirements.
-Transnational mobilities are also re-constructed by the ways migrants choose to follow or break with social norms, as evidenced in E. Ho and Bedford's (2008) study.
+By examining negotiations of mobilities in a broader socio-political context, some studies (e.g. Favell, 2003; Ho & Bedford, 2008) acknowledge influences of migrants' dealings with social regularities on their trajectories and relocation.
+Favell (2003) noticed that political norms in some receiving countries such as France and the UK mandate migrants' integration, whereas their participation in transnational networks Muslim allows against integration resistance the state requirements.
+Transnational mobilities are also re-constructed by the ways migrants choose to follow or break with social norms, as evidenced in Ho and Bedford's (2008) study.
 Parents of some Hong Kong students, who pursue secondary and tertiary education in New Zealand and later apply for PR, choose to move back and forth between Hong Kong and New Zealand as astronaut parents to take care of their children.
 Their mobilities may be constrained by the regime of PR visas which, however, leads to the possibility for frequent temporary mobilities that are connected to their children's decisions to apply for PR.

-It is worth noting that some studies which insist on the duality between agency and structure usually describe social regularities as located in stasis, which is affected by migrants' mobilities.
-However, this conventional perception is challenged in several regards.
-Firstly, Nguyen (2015) asserted that social structures can only create significant impacts on mobilities if the number of migrants and their participation in transnational networks are large enough to produce changes to social mechanisms.
+It is worth noting that some studies which insist on the duality between agency and structure usually describe social regularities as located in stasis, which are affected mobilities. by migrants' However, this conventional perception is challenged in several regards.
+Firstly, Nguyen (2015) asserted that social structures can only create significant impacts on mobilities if the number of migrants and their participation in transnational networks are large enough to produce changes to social mechanism.
 Migrants' mobilities are shaped by the ways they follow social regimes.
 Secondly, this binary considers migrants as being contained within social structures that are then viewed as immobile objects.
-This perception limits the analysis of the interrelationship between fixity and mobility (Glick-Schiller & Salazar, 2013, p.
-183).
+This perception limits the analysis of the interrelationship between fixity and mobility (Glick-Schiller & Salazar, 2013:183).
 In contrast, it has been argued so far in this paper that because of being always embedded in the world with social regularities, migrants negotiate decisions to migrate and relocation strategies through the ways they follow or break with social norms and political ideologies in both home and host societies, all of which potentially influence their mobilities.